Ruehleia

 Ruehleia is a genus of sauropodomorph dinosaur from the Late Triassic period of Germany.
 The type species is R. bedheimensis, described by Galton in 2001, and is named for the German paleontologist Hugo Rühle von Lilienstern.
-Discovered in 1952, the holotype consists of one nearly complete skeleton, consisting of cervical (neck), dorsal (back), and caudal (tail) vertebrae; a partial sacrum; a scapulocoracoid; pelvic bones; most of the limb bones; and partially complete manus (hands).

-The fossils were found in central Germany and date to the Norian stage, around 216 to 208 million years ago.
+Discovered in 1952, the holotype consists of one nearly complete skeleton, including cervical (neck), dorsal (back), and caudal (tail) vertebrae; a partial sacrum; a scapulocoracoid; pelvic bones; most limb bones; and a partially complete manus (hands).
+The fossils were found in the Trossingen Formation of central Germany and date to the Norian stage, around 216 to 208 million years ago.